 - exclude intracranial haemorrhage, which would preclude thrombolysis

-- look for any "early" features of infarction
+- look for any "early" features of ischaemia

 - exclude other intracranial pathologies that may mimic a stroke, such as tumour

 The earliest CT sign visible is a hyperdense segment of a vessel, representing direct visualisation of the intravascular thrombus / embolus and as such is visible immediately 7.
 Although this can be seen in any vessel, it is most often observed in the middle cerebral artery (see hyperdense middle cerebral artery sign and middle cerebral artery dot sign).
 It may be of therapeutic and prognostic value to differentiate this hyperdense 'regular' thromboembolus from a calcified cerebral embolus.

 Within the first few hours, a number of signs are visible depending on the site of occlusion and the presence of collateral flow.
 Early features include: